Discovery Cove Trip Report – March 2017

-Shark Swim – Beginning July 14, 2017, you’ll be able to swim with SHARKS as well as dolphins!
+Shark Swim – Swim with SHARKS as well as dolphins!
 During the shark swim, guests will have the opportunity to swim freely alongside several species of sharks following a shallow-water training session with aquarists.
 Cost for the Shark Swim is $85/person in addition to regular admission.

-Ray Feeding – Beginning July 14, 2017, guests can help aquarists feed Cownose and Southern Stingrays before venturing out on a private guided swim of the Grand Reef.
+Ray Feeding – Guests can help aquarists feed Cownose and Southern Stingrays before venturing out on a private guided swim of the Grand Reef.
 Cost for Ray Feeding experience is $50/person in addition to regular admission.

 SeaVenture is an add-on attraction starting at $49/person where you can don a dive helmet and experience the Grand Reef on foot during a 20-minute guided underwater walking tour.
 Guests must be at least 10 years old to take this tour.

 Trainer for a Day offers you the chance to upgrade your dolphin swim experience with a second deep-water interaction with 2 dolphins plus a behind-the-scenes tour of all support areas, the chance to feed tropical fish in The Grand Reef, shadow a trainer for the day and more.
 It costs around $199/person extra to add this option.